deconf/Clicky-Analytics-for-WP/readme.txt

 This plugin automatically inserts <a href="https://clicky.com/66508224" target="_blank">Clicky Web Analytics</a> cookieless tracking code in each page of your website.

-Authorized users can also view Clicky stats like visitors and top searches, on frontend, at the end of each article.

 #### Clicky Admin Dashboard features: